Titus-Briggs/my-website/README.md

 ## Sports Science Data
 My placement year as a Sports Performance Data Analyst, exploring performance trends, biometric data, and applied analysis in a real training environment.

+## Tools and Systems
+The environment I built for myself to manage workload at University.

+## What I am currently doing
+My new role as a **Product Data Assistant**

 ## Down the Line
 - Transitioning into data work
 - Building analysis workflows